Resolve to Believe Even Though You Might Wonder How Someone Who Looks So Good Can Be So Sick

-Another year dawns upon us and of course I need to make at least one resolution.
+Resolve to believe.
+As yet another year dawns and, of course, I need to make at least one resolution.
 The good news is that I know I can keep this one.
 I resolve to believe you!
 I resolve to listen and acknowledge the pain and illness you live with daily even though your symptoms might be invisible.

 Or maybe we have seen the person park in a designated Accessible Parking Spot and they exit their car and proceed to the shop or office without using a cane or wheelchair and with no noticeable signs of injury or disability.
 Many of us have seen the notes left on windshields of people just like this person.
 The notes are full of anger and mistrust.
 One example is in the article by Phil Mutz.
 “A Disabled Veteran Responds to a Nasty Note Left on His Windshield.”
 Here is another story with the same subject “Note shames mother for using disability parking spot,” by Victoria Sanchez of KUSA.
 And one more example was written by Parker Lee of the Independent Journal “Someone Left a ‘Faker’ Note by Her Handicapped Tag.
 Here’s What They Didn’t Know About Her.”

-The Invisible Disabilities Association was launched 20 years ago in 1996 to use Sherri’s example to help other’s in the battle.
-On e of our first pamphlets was “Don’t Judge by Appearances” addressing the issue of misunderstandings surrounding disabled parking.
+The Invisible Disabilities Association launched 20 years ago in 1996 to use Sherri’s example to help other’s in the battle.
+One of our first pamphlets was “Don’t Judge by Appearances” addressing the issue of misunderstandings surrounding disabled parking.
 The last few sentences in the pamphlet are crucial “Therefore, if a person is displaying a license to park in an accessible parking space, try offering a hand, instead of a visual judgment.
-After all…the people you are graciously intending to defend, may be standing right in front of you!”
+After all…the people you are graciously intending to defend may be standing right in front of you!”

 “From the age of fifteen, Christine Miserandino has been diagnosed with a myriad of illnesses from Chronic Fatigue Syndrome to Epstein Barr, and finally, many years later to a determination of Lupus.
 As though battling a shopping list of symptoms, Christine has consistently been told, by both well-wishers and doctors alike, “But you don’t look sick.” as if that was some kind of compensation for being chronically ill.
 Many times, being pretty or not sickly looking, made it harder to validate an illness you cannot see.”